waldronlab/bioconductor/README.md

 place than `~/dockerhome`, or change the rstudio password.
 Make sure the script is executable (e.g. `chmod a+x bioconductor`).
 4. From the command-line, type `bioconductor devel` or `bioconductor release`.
-Later you can use Ctrl-C or Command-C(mac) to stop the container.
+Later you can use Ctrl-C to stop the container.
 There are additional usage tips at https://github.com/Bioconductor/bioc_docker, including how to access the image from a command-line.
 5. In a browser, open http://localhost:8787.
 Login with username is